tmeckel/coredns-finalizer/README.md

 ## Examples

-In this configuration, we forward all queries to 9.9.9.9 and resolve CNAMES.
+In this configuration, we forward all queries to 9.9.9.9 and resolve CNAMEs.

 ```corefile
 . {